Hyperspace runs on a LINUX server. We can host Hyperspace for you or you can procure your own server and run Hyperspace inside your network.

 Apple Device Enrollment uses a proprietary Apple certificate (provided by Apple) and CURL to authenticate and send web service requests to the Apple Device Enrollment server.
 There are several configuration requirements for Hyperspace Apple Device Enrollment for the server.
 If your IT department has recently upgraded your server or if you are installing Hyperspace Apple Device Enrollment on your own server, it is important to note the following:

 API calls to Apple Device Enrollment are initiated using CURL with OPEN SSL.
 Run a php.info check on your server to make sure that PHP is still using Open SSL.
+Just because Open SSL is installed on your server doesn't mean that PHP is using it.
+It is best to run a php.info check directly from the web browser.

 Linux is regarded as one of the most secure operating systems you can use today, that is because of its illustrious security implementation features such as SELinux (Security-Enhanced Linux).
 SELinux feature or service is enabled by default on most servers.